luishdemetrio/ARIA/readme.md

 3. **Explore the Interface**
    - Familiarize yourself with the main navigation menu
    - Note the different sections: Agents, Copilots, Knowledge, etc.
----

-## Part 2: Creating Your First Agent

 ### 🧱  Step 2: Create a New Agent

 1. **Start the Creation Process**